Student Counseling Service (SCS) at Miami University (Ohio) is pleased to announce

 health concerns; and makes referrals to other specialists as appropriate.

-in crisis and emergency situations of a mental health nature with students,
+in crises and emergencies of a mental health nature with students.

 with faculty, staff, students, families, and other professionals regarding the

 and responds to requests to provide psycho-educational programming to various